ascpixi/ipd/readme.md

 # Hack Club Iterated Prisoner's Dillema (IPD) runner
 This repository contains a collection of scripts to run Iterated Prisoner's Dillema competitions.

-> [!WARNING]
-> When running solutions from foreign sources, *always* verify that they're safe beforehand.
-This only concerns tournament organizers.

 ## ✨ Setup
 Run the following commands in a terminal **once** in order to get yourself started.
 Make sure to run them from the directory where you cloned the repository!